robertialenti/Bike-Share/README.md

 ## Outline of Code
 Code for the project is written entirely in Pyhon.
 The code is separated into 8 sections and ran primarily on a computing cluster, given that the complete raw dataset is too large to be saved in memory.

+### 1. Importing Data
+In this section, I prepare and append ride-level data made available by Bixi on its [open data portal](https://bixi.com/en/open-data/).

 Here is the resulting static map. ![](https://github.com/robertialenti/Bixi/raw/main/static_map.png)